 Entertainment – Qatar Airways Qsuites Doha Montreal Flight

 My flight’s duration was more than 13 hours, it was not just about working and eating (and sleeping of which I did very little) so I wanted to check out the Entertainment system.

-The Oryx One system was divided into a number of categories, such as movies, TV, Quran, Radio etc. Each of these categories were sub divided into appropriate sections, such as new releases, Hollywood movies, South Asian movies, Asian movies, African movies, European movies etc.
+Qatar Airways’ Oryx One system has a number of categories, such as movies, TV, Quran, Radio etc. Each of these categories are sub divided into appropriate sections, such as new releases, Hollywood movies, South Asian movies, Asian movies, African movies, European movies etc.

 This flight’s English/Hollywood section was great but I expected more films from the Asian/South Asian regions.
-The pickings from Europe were also somewhat limited.
-Overall, I thought the World section of the movie database could be improved.
+I wish there were more options from Europe.

 Qatar Airways Qsuites Doha-Montreal offers one hour of free wifi aboard.
 One could also buy wifi access for the entire flight for US10.

 I chose the former.
 Setting up the connection was easy.
 I had to turn on the wifi mode (I had switched on to Flight Mode) and select the correct connection and it connected easily.
 The speed was impressive – at 144 mbps.

 But then I wanted to connect my laptop so I disconnected the cellphone and connected the laptop.
 Unfortunately, it didn’t allow me, saying I had already connected the max number of devices allowed.

 Which was okay but the problem was that when I came back to my cellphone it said I have used up all my quota!